 Other Projects Include:

-In June 2017, Miss Hill partnered with The Dallas Foundation, The Meadows Foundation and The United Way of Metropolitan Dallas to launch BTF, a pilot program to encourage and support nonprofits to explore formal, long-term collaborations as a way to maximize impact.
-The initiative resulted from years of research with strategic consultants, local nonprofit CEOs and funders and industry experts including BoardSource, La Piana, Nonprofit Finance Fund, Bridgespan and The Lodestar Foundation.
+In June 2017, Lyda Hill Philanthropies partnered with The Dallas Foundation, The Meadows Foundation and The United Way of Metropolitan Dallas to launch The Better Together Fund (BTF), a pilot program to encourage and support nonprofits to explore formal, long-term collaborations as a way to maximize impact.
+The initiative resulted from years of research with strategic consultants, local nonprofit CEOs and funders, and industry experts including BoardSource, La Piana, Nonprofit Finance Fund, Bridgespan and The Lodestar Foundation.

-In its first full year (2017-2018) BTF awarded 42 grants worth over $1.5 million to 32 unique collaborations in North Texas.
+In its first full year (2017-2018), BTF awarded 42 grants worth more than $1.5 million to 32 unique collaborations in North Texas.
 As BTF continues to advance the field of funding formal collaboration, learnings and progress will be shared on its website www.bettertogetherfund.org.

-Lyda Hill funded the risk capital to make possible the research, business plan development and pilot testing.
-She is now joined by the Draper Richards Kaplan Foundation and the Michael & Susan Dell Foundation in supporting the growth and sustainability of CFP to become the leading nationwide, nonprofit produce distributor to close the meal gap and improve health and environmental outcomes.
+Lyda Hill Philanthropies funded the risk capital to make possible the research, business plan development and pilot testing.
+The initiative is now joined by the Draper Richards Kaplan Foundation and the Michael & Susan Dell Foundation in supporting the growth and sustainability of CFP to become the leading nationwide nonprofit produce distributor to close the meal gap and improve health and environmental outcomes.

 As a national thought leader in volunteerism, and one of the largest volunteer centers in the country, VolunteerNow serves as the hub of volunteerism in North Texas.